 Folkemødet is a Danish festival for democracy and dialogue, inspired by the Swedish counterpart Almedalsveckan.
-Each year, the festival offers over 3,000 exciting events and attracts up to 65,000 visitors during the four-day festival, located in the small port town Allinge on the island of Bornholm.
+Each year, the festival offers over 3,000 exciting events and attracts up to 65,000 visitors during the three-day festival, located in the small port town Allinge on the island of Bornholm.

 Folkemødet is a unique platform for open debate where decision-makers meet citizens.
 The purpose of Folkemødet is to strengthen our democracy by bringing people together - whether you are a politician, lobbyist, businessowner, volunteer or an ordinary citizen.
 At Folkemødet we're setting the stage for democratic dialogue.

 There's no entry-fee at Folkemødet, and all of the events - of which most are in Danish - are free to participate in.

 Folkemødet is co-created by the association behind Folkemødet, Foreningen Folkemødet, and more than 1,200 organizations, parties, companies etc. participating in Folkemødet.

 The story of Folkemødet